A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 Maintenant parlons chiffres, selon une étude du cabinet Robert Walters de novembre 2024, un cadre sur deux estiment que l'intégration dans l'entreprise est décevante.

-💡: it's possible to listen to this article!
+💡 : It is possible to listen to this article!
 Find the audio at the bottom of the page 🎧

 What is onboarding?

-The benefits of onboarding are twofold:
+The benefit of implementing onboarding is twofold:

 Best practices for welcoming a new employee